Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 The issuer metadata is stored off-chain and MUST be a JSON (:rfc:`8259`) file.

-All of the fields in the JSON file are optional, and this specification reserves a number of field names shown in the table below.
+This specification reserves a number of field names, shown in the table below.
+Fields not marked with ``optional`` MUST be included.

 .. list-table:: Issuer metadata JSON Object
   :header-rows: 1